argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_PythonC++_Embedding/ThetaGPU_OCCA/README.md

 ```
 sh build.sh
 ```
-You should some output that looks like:
+You should some output that looks something like:
 ```
 -- Build files have been written to: ...
 + cmake --build .../ML_PythonC++_Embedding/ThetaGPU_OCCA/build --parallel 4